logseq/docs/db-version.md

 The [JS Plugin SDK](https://logseq.github.io/plugins/) adds support for DB graphs, including DB-graph specific methods.
 There is also a CLJS SDK.
 See https://github.com/logseq/cljs-plugin-example for an example plugin using the CLJS SDK.

+For example plugins that work with DB graphs, see https://github.com/benjypng/logseq-zoterolocal-plugin and https://github.com/kerim/logseq-checklist.

 ## DB Graph Importer

 The DB Graph Importer converts a file graph to a DB graph.
 An overview of what it does: